 Category B 1.1: Aeroplane Turbine

-Being associated with the ame mechanical stream, the scope of AME belonging to Cat B 1.1 are limited to aircraft primary & secondary structure and installed powerplant or engines which are primarily gas turbine or jet engine powered.
-The aircraft maintenance engineering activities taken up by the Cat B 1.1 ame are highlighted as the base maintenance as most of the maintenance activity are performed in the controlled environment at the DGCA approved aircraft maintenance engineering organisations also known as CAR 145 organisation in India.
+Being associated with the AME mechanical stream, the scope of AME belonging to Cat B 1.1 are limited to aircraft structure and installed engines, which are primarily gas turbine or jet engine powered.
+The aircraft maintenance engineering activities taken up by the Cat B 1.1 AME are highlighted as the base maintenance.
+Most of the base maintenance activities are performed in the controlled environment at the DGCA/EASA approved aircraft maintenance organisations also known as CAR 145 organisation in India.

-The ame course duration stipulated for the DGCA approved AME institutes in India as per regulatory requirements for Cat B 1.1 is 2400 hours of theoretical and practical elements combined.
-These 2400 hours of ame course detail duration is reserved as 60% for theory to 40% for practical training.
-It requires coverage of 11 modules in total for ame engineering course training with multiple choice-based exam conducted by the DGCA.
-The Cat B 1.1 aircraft maintenance engineering license qualification requirement as mentioned in the regulatory requirement dictates 2 years of aircraft maintenance experience in actual maintenance environment along with the positive module exam result.
+The AME course duration stipulated for the DGCA approved AME institutes in India as per regulatory requirements for Cat B 1.1 is 2400 hours of theoretical and practical elements, combined.
+These 2400 hours of AME course duration is reserved as 60% for theory to 40% for practical training.
+It requires coverage of 11 modules in total for AME basic training with multiple choice-based exam conducted by the DGCA.
+The Cat B 1.1 aircraft maintenance engineering license qualification are mentioned in the regulatory requirements which dictates 2 years of aircraft maintenance experience in actual maintenance environment along with the positive module exam result.

 Category B 1.2: Aeroplane Piston

-This scope of ame activity related to this category of Aircraft Maintenance Engineering limits the repair, replacement, inspections and troubleshooting on light aircraft.
-The aircraft belonging to this category are powered by piston engine and are mostly used for the purpose of flying training, farming, aerial survey, adventure & leisure sports.
+This scope of AME privilege related to this category of Aircraft Maintenance Engineering limits to repair, replacement, inspections and troubleshooting on light aircraft.
+The aircraft belonging to this category are powered by piston engine and are mostly used for the purpose of Flying Training, Farming, Aerial Survey, Adventure and Leisure Sports.
 The popular aircrafts in this Category are manufactured by Beechcraft, Cessna, Piper Diamond, Tecnum and Cirrus.

-The work scope of ame in Cat B1.2 is same as that of Cat B1.1 but on the smaller scale.
-The volume of maintenance activity to be performed are usually low but the skill, knowledge and attitude levels are required nothing less compared to Cat B 1.1 in their relevant category.
+The work scope of AME in Cat B1.2 is same as that of Cat B1.1 but on the smaller scale.
+The volume of maintenance activity to be performed are usually low but the skill, knowledge and attitude levels are required nothing less compared to that of Cat B 1.1 in their relevant category.

-Category B 1.2 AME Course Duration & Examination
+Category B 1.2: AME Course Duration and Examination

 The aircraft maintenance engineering course requirements pertaining to Cat B 1.2 is similar to that of Cat B 1.1 except changes in few modules.
 The Gas turbine engine (Module 15) is replaced by Piston engine (Module 16).
 The Aircraft Aerodynamics Structure & Systems Mod 11a is replaced by Module 11b of the same name with relevant level of knowledge requirements.
 The Examination for the light aircraft category is conducted by the DGCA and after passing of all modules, two years of actual maintenance experience in an active maintenance environment has to be demonstrated by a written record for the issuance of aircraft maintenance engineering license by the DGCA.